The Route: Glen Sannox to Glen Rosa via The Saddle

 It was at this point that I took a wrong turn leading me to become almost cragfast on an exposed buttress of rock.
 Then as luck would have it I heard voices in the mist.
 Two climbers were coming down the opposite way to me and by shouting out I could assertion roughly where they were in the gully in relation to myself.

-I clambered over to the fellow climbers mightily happy to see someone else out in this part of the mountains.
-We exchanged pleasantries as is customary when out and about in the hills and it turned out that they were infact Swiss and over in Scotland to sample some hiking and climbing in The Goatfell Range on a kind of busman’s holiday.
+I clambered over to the fellow climbers mightily happy to see someone else out and about in this part of the mountains.
+We exchanged pleasantries as is customary when in the hills and it turned out that these fellow climbers were in fact Swiss and over in Scotland to sample some hiking and climbing in The Goatfell Range on a kind of busman’s holiday.

-I asked the question that was nagging me deep inside.
+I asked the question that was nagging away deep inside me.
 Did it get worse higher up and which was the right direction?
 They both assured me it was easy and short and therefore no problem.

 I felt distinctly un-fine as I scrambled still further up the ever steepening gully.

-The descent into Glen Rosa was down a remarkably gentle path as promised.
+The descent as it turned out into Glen Rosa was down a remarkably gentle path as promised.
 A hiked down carefully fording the small burns and negotiating the occasional boulder along the way.
 Eventually I drifted towards the meandering Glenrosa Water which hugged the valley floor.

 Crossing a wide wooden footbridge the glen began to fade behind me as the valley opened up and the first signs of civilisation began to appear ahead of me.
-I walked on and passed quietly though the tiny Glen Rosa Campsite nestling in the valley and then all of a sudden. like a bolt out of the blue.
-I was out of the wilderness and walking along the main road that leads into Brodick town.
+I walked on and passed quietly though the tiny Glen Rosa Campsite nestling in the valley, then all of a sudden like a bolt out of the blue I was out of the wilderness and walking along the main road that leads into Brodick town.

-People drove past me in their luxury cars all safe and warm as I trudged along the tarmac and I wondered to myself how many of them even knew about The Saddle sitting high up in the mountains shrouded in mist and rain as they sped on by.
-Even if they did would they be mad enough to want to climb over it?
+People now drove past me in their luxury cars all safe and warm as I trudged along the monotonous tarmac.
+I wondered to myself how many of them even knew about The Saddle sitting high up in the mountains shrouded in mist and rain as they sped on by below.
+Even if they did would they be mad enough or bold enough to want to climb over it?
 Probably not!
-But the trouble with the mountains is once you get hooked on them they keep drawing you back, I can’t explain it but although I had been wet, a bit scarred, covered in mud and wandering about in mist and rain all on my own I would not have swapped the experience for anything on that day or any other day come to that.
+But the trouble with the mountains is once you get hooked on them they keep drawing you back, I can’t explain it but although I had been wet, a bit scared, covered in mud and wandering about in mist and rain all on my own I would not have swapped the experience for anything on that day or any other day for that matter.

 Now having seen the high mountains – if only fleetingly between the clouds mist and rain – I had been left hungry for more.
-I was already crossing my fingers praying for better weather for tomorrow and bearing in mind it would be my last day on Arran in my head I had already decided I was going to make a bid for the summit of the island’s highest, the mountain of ‘Goatfell’ now beckoned me!
+I was already crossing my fingers praying for better weather for tomorrow and bearing in mind it would be my last day on Arran in my head I had already decided I was going to make a bid for the summit of the island’s highest, the mountain of ‘Goatfell‘ now beckoned me like a distant siren

 Find all the Interactive Route Maps from my trip to Arran here: